EXPEDITIONS:

 For capturing cheetahs, leopards and brown hyenas, researchers use live-traps with photo-elements (on the photo, they are to the right).
 The live trap is so large, that a car can transport only one.
 When the trap captures an animal, it sends SMS and a photo of it to researchers.
 If the animal is the cheetah, leopard or brown hyena, the researchers immediately depart to it for taking biological samples and putting a radio electronic collar on the animal.
 If the trap captured an unnecessary animal as a warthog or a black-backed jackal, the researchers do not go there but just phone to the farm owners asking to open the trap and to release the animal.

+6. The airplane of small aviation.
 For tracking the cheetahs, leopards and hyenas, researchers rent a small plane with a pilot.
 Once a week, one member of the research team flies for six hours for radio tracking the large carnivores labeled with the electronic collars.
 This method helped to investigate the cheetah hunting territories and to confirm that they are much larger than thought previously.

-7. Placing a songmeter in an idle cheetah cub trap.
 Impala inhabit dense bush, where seeing them is not so easy.
 So, automated sound recording (songmeters) play an important role for collecting the male impala rutting calls.
 The songmeters work autonomously without the presence of researchers, by a pre-set schedule.
 At onset of impala rut period, we scheduled the songmeters for working only in the morning and in the evening.
 But during the most active rut males called for 24 hours, so songmeters were re-programmed to work for nearly all day and night.
 We embedded the songmeters in cages to protect them against curious baboons, which may unscrew in two ticks any unit to which their playful paws can reach.

 8. Baboons on the rock.